-Compare it to a romantic relationship: The need for control and transparency often means that there is little to no trust and results in a shitty relationship.
-In good relationships based on trust, one does not have to know about the other what he or she does all the time.
+Compare it to a romantic relationship: the need for control and transparency often means that there’s little to no trust.
+This results in a bad relationship.
+In good relationships based on trust, one doesn’t have to know about the other what he or she does all the time.
 There is no need for transparency.
-In other words: Transparency is a plaster on the wound of a lack of trust.
-It does not really heal it.
+So, transparency is a plaster on the wound of a lack of trust.
+It doesn’t really heal it.

 Botsman defined two ingredients that people (unconsciously) use to assess to what extent you can be trusted as a company.
 People look at how you do things and why you do those things.

 How you do things as an organization exists of two pillars:

 - Competence — Can I believe that they have the skills, experience, knowledge, and resources to really do what they say they’ll do?

 - Reliability — Can I depend on them?
 Are they responsive?
 Is their behavior consistent

 The assessment of why you do things can also be divided into two pillars: